-Every Club has an FSR Certified Referee Assignor
+Every Club has their own FSR Certified Referee Assignor

 FSR also certifies the referees

-League member clubs set competitive referees' fees in order to adequately staff their games
+League member clubs set competitive referees' fees to staff their games adequately.

-Referee fees and Referee Assignor fees are paid by participating clubs
+Participating clubs pay referee fees and Referee Assignor fees

-League only gets involved in cases of non-payment, violations, forfeits, etc.
+League only gets involved in non-payment, violations, forfeits, etc.